 To get the cheapest car insurance rates, you should compare at least three quotes from different auto insurance companies.
 Get the same coverage limits and deductibles so you can compare apples to apples with what you have now.

 Ask about any discounts for which you may be eligible to get the cheapest rates with the best car insurance company.
 As a military member or veteran, you may qualify for special discounts.

 Insure More With One Company

 Another significant discount you may be eligible for is the multi-policy discount.
 If you insure your home and auto with the same discount, you can save up to 25%.
 Some insurance companies refer to this as a "bundling" discount.

 Along with homeowners insurance, other policies you can consider for discounts include:

 - Life Insurance

 - Boat Insurance

 Review Your Coverages

 Life events should trigger a coverage review for your auto insurance.
 You may have gotten married, had a baby or moved to another state.
-Maybe you paid off your car or bought a new one.
+Maybe you paid off your car or bought a new one and need affordable full coverage protection.
 These changes can impact your car insurance needs, so it’s best to review your coverages and discounts to know you’re getting the cheapest rates.